raz-varren/xsshell/README.md

 - \src   - download the current page source
 - \pfl   - show the user a modal and prompt them to login
 - \xhr   - make xhr requests in the context of the victim's browser
+- \ct    - crash the victim's browser tab
+- \wcs   - attempt to take a snapshot from the victim's webcam (WARNING: most modern browsers will prompt for access to webcams)

 Install
 -------